 Please indicate seasonality for your community by selecting a distribution of visitation by month.
-Total must sum to 100.
+Total must aum to 100.
 Please note that your community refers to the area of interest represented by you, your employer, or organization.
-For example, the community for businesses such as attractions, hotels, restaurants, etc. might be the local city/bourty/town where the business is located, while the community for regional or state organizations will be a defined region or the state overall, respectively.
+For example, the community for businesses such as attractions, hotels, resistants, etc. might be the local chybrants/stown where the business is located, while the community for regional or state organizations will be a defined region or the state overall, respectively.